Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 ```

 ## Movie Script Results
+**Data info:**
+The 'large' model saved in this repo was trained on [Cornell's Movie Dialogs dataset](training_data_scripts/CornellMovieDialogs_Raw.tsv).
+Said dataset came as a `.csv` file with 5 columns: LineID, characterID, movieID, character name and text.
+When converting the `.csv` file to the JSON file for the script, the following filters were applied: First, it only considers rows where the text is 20 tokens or less.
+Next, for every row `i` that passes said first filter, the text of row `i` was a question and text of row `i+1` was the respective answer so long as the movieIDs were the same, characterIDs were different and LineIDs was consecutive.

+The 'small' model saved in this repo was trained on some handwritten [test data](training_data_scripts/dataset.txt).
+Each consecutive string in said dataset was a question-answer pair in the JSON file used for the vocab and training.

+**Training info:**
+The 'large' model parameters that yielded the best result were ... **TBD, still training**

+The 'small' model parameters that yeilded the best results were: `N_in = 10, N_out = 20, Latent_Dim = 128, Vocab_Size = None, Epoch = 500, Batch_Size = 32, Split = 0.35`.
+The model ended up with a held out loss of approximatly 0.05.

+**Sample Conversations:**

+*'Large' Model*

+*'Small' Model*

 ## Credits
 This project was written by Daniel Van Der Maden as an Undergraduate Computer Science student at UC Berkeley.